 - U.S. Patent 7,478,429, "Network Overload Detection and Mitigation System and Method"

-- Co-chair, Practising Law Institute’s program on Patenting Blockchain and Distributed Ledger Technologies 2019, scheduled for 4 December 2019.
+- Co-chair, Practising Law Institute’s program on Patenting Blockchain and Distributed Ledger Technologies 2019, 4 December 2019.

-- Moderator of panel titled “Explore Strategic Approaches to Protect AI Technology”, scheduled for 24 July 2019 at 16th Annual Summit on Protecting Innovations in the Financial Services Industry.
+- Moderator of panel titled “Explore Strategic Approaches to Protect AI Technology”, 24 July 2019 at 16th Annual Summit on Protecting Innovations in the Financial Services Industry.

 - Presenter at the Practising Law Institute’s Patent Fundamentals Bootcamp 2018: An Introduction to Patent Drafting, Prosecution, and Litigation, 13 June 2018; presenting “An Overview of Claim Drafting and Preparation of Patent Applications.”